OTRS/otrs/INSTALL.md

         shell> /opt/otrs/bin/Cron.sh stop

 Note: From OTRS 3.3.7 OTRS Scheduler uses a cronjob to start-up and keep alive.
-It is necessary to activate scheduler_watchdog cronjob on UNIX like environments or schduler4win_watchdog cronjob on Microsoft Windows environments.
+Please make sure that scheduler_watchdog cronjob is activated.

 Notes
 =====